ubuntu-mate/ubuntu-mate.org/_drafts/2022-09-29-ubuntu-mate-kinetic.md

 and Budgie**, has improved accuracy for HUD placement (taking into account various panel offsets/struts), **is highly configurable and includes a new HUD settings app** ✨

-#### MATE User Admin
+#### MATE User Manager

-**A new utility, MATE User Admin, has been added to compliment the suite of MATE tools.** MATE User Admin replaces the aged `gnome-system-tools` which was removed from Ubuntu MATE in the 22.04 release and allows you to add/modify/remove user accounts.
-It also Including the ability to define which users are Administrators, enable/disable auto-login, set profile images and group membership.
+**A new utility, User Manager, has been added to compliment the suite of MATE tools.** User Manager replaces the aging `gnome-system-tools` which was removed from Ubuntu MATE in the 22.04 release and allows you to add/modify/remove user accounts.
+It also includes the ability to define which users are Administrators, enable/disable auto-login, set profile images and manage group memberships.

 #### Yaru